Published

 • Conduct basic research: Google the address of the unit and the landlord’s name, email, and phone number to confirm that the landlord/company exists, is associated with the property being listed, and if there are any complaints or reports of scams online.
 Be wary of any landlord who tries to remain anonymous.

-• Be aware of too-good-to-be-true rent rates: The London rental market is extremely competitive, especially in the summer.
+• Be aware of too-good-to-be-true rent rates: The London rental market is extremely competitive.
 Be suspicious of any rent or unit that is far below market rent or otherwise sounds too good to be true.

 • Be wary of high-pressure sales tactics: If you feel like you are being pressured into signing a lease or sending money, consider this a red flag.
 Conduct thorough research on the property and landlord before committing.